The world’s fastest cooking courses: how online tutorials have changed the way we cook

 Out with the old

 Traditional food formats such as TV shows and cookery books are no longer the norm.
 While cookery books were once the go-to place for recipes and inspiration, these days we head straight to the internet.
 Often, a Youtube video will be the first result that comes up in a Google search for a particular recipe – far outranking any written recipe online about the same topic or dish.
 Another notable change to the cookery world is the fact that celebrity chefs no longer carry as much weight as they once did.
 Professional, qualified chefs with household names and years of experience behind them were once popular search terms in their own right.
 In their place, lesser known social media influencers have taken over.
 Now, personality rules over notoriety.

-Nobody prints out recipes anymore; mobile devices and tablets are fast becoming kitchen staples.
-The students and millennials taking to the internet are not experts in the kitchen by any means, often directly seeking practical advice.
+Nobody prints out recipes anymore; mobile devices and tablets are fast becoming kitchen staples, and this is true for many age groups.
 Research by Google found that the phrase "how to cook…" remains one of the ten most popular how-to searches on YouTube.
 2017 saw a rising demand for kitchen gadgets, such as iPad stands and tripods, specifically targeted at amateur chefs and enthusiastic foodies who watch step-by-step video demonstrations regularly.
-Research shows that more millennials are subscribed to YouTube food channels than ever before, returning to their favourite channels again and again – back in 2015 Google found that 75% of this viewership came directly from mobile devices.
+Research shows that more millennials are subscribed to YouTube food channels than ever before, returning to their favourite channels again and again – back in 2015 - Google found that 75% of this viewership came directly from mobile devices.